RiotGamesCookbooks/nexus-cookbook/README.md

       }
     }

-TODO: Revisit this as it fleshes out

 The `nexus_ssl_certificates` data bag replaces the old `ssl_certificate` data bag item.
 The cookbook is also set up to look for
 Chef environment named items inside this data bag.

+Once the data bag item is loaded for the environment, the attribute [:nexus][:ssl_certificate][:key] is used to find an entry.
+The default value for the cookbook is the node's fqdn.
+Using this format, you can have a Chef environment with multiple Nexus servers that may need to use different SSL certificates.

 Your data bag items should look like the following:

     knife data bag create nexus_ssl_certificates _wildcard -c your/chef/config --secret-file your/encrypted_data_bag_key